 Stinging Nettle Infusion Recipe

 - Bring two quarts of filtered water to a boil.

-- Toss nettles, mint and clover into a 1/2-gallon wide-mouth mason jar and fill with boiling water.
-Allow the herbs to steep in water for at least four and up to twelve hours, then strain them from the infusion using a fine-mesh sieve or tea strainer.
-Sweeten the infusion with honey as you like it and transfer to the refrigerator.
-Serve over ice.
+- Toss nettles into a mason jar, and then fill it with boiling water.
+Allow the herbs to steep in water for at least 4 and up to 12 hours, then strain them from the infusion using a fine-mesh sieve or tea strainer.